-When you take your pension, you can choose to swap some of it for a tax-free lump sum.
-For every £1 of annual pension you give up you will receive £12 of tax-free lump sum.
+When you take your pension, you can choose to swap some of it for a lump sum.
+For every £1 of annual pension you give up, you will receive a lump sum of £12.

-If you joined the LGPS before 1 April 2008 then you will receive a tax-free lump sum when you retire.
-You will also have the option to exchange part of your pension to increase your lump sum.
+If you joined the LGPS before 1 April 2008, you will receive a tax-free lump sum when you take your pension.
+You will also have the option to swap some of your pension to increase your lump sum.